decentology/hyperverse-docs/docs/private-preview.md

 - [Create an Instance](/learn/hyperverse/create-instance)
 - [Add a Tribe](/module/tribes#add-a-tribe)

-## Thank you for joining us
+## Thanks for participating!

 Thanks for participating in the Hyperverse private preview!
 We're so excited that you joined us and can't wait to see what you build using the Hyperverse.
 We'll be here to support any questions you have and will do our best to make sure you have the best possible experience getting started.

-:::info Join us!
+:::info Connect with us

 Join us on [Discord](https://discord.com/invite/uqecGxg) or view the [Forum](https://forum.decentology.com/) if you have any questions at all while getting started with the Hyperverse.